CloudCannon/documentation/_editing/5_front_matter.md

 This feature is only available on Jekyll sites.
 {: .info}

-Front Matter is a [Jekyll feature](http://jekyllrb.com/docs/frontmatter/) which allows you to set any sort of custom variables on a page.
+Front matter is a [Jekyll feature](http://jekyllrb.com/docs/frontmatter/) which allows you to set custom variables for a page.

 Here is a basic example.
 I've inserted this at the top of my `index.html` file:

 {% highlight liquid %}
 ---
-title: Blogging Like a Hacker
+title: Lion Wear
 ---
 {% endhighlight %}

-The triple dashes indicate we're using Front Matter.
+The triple dashes indicate we're using front matter.
 Inside we can set our own variables which can be used throughout the rest of the page using [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).

 For example, later in `index.html` I could use that variable: